olumideodetunde/olumideodetunde/README.md

 Short answer, I enjoy building impactful solutions with data.

-I am Olumide, a Vet that moved into the data after seeing how much data impact decisions.
+I am Olumide, a Vet who moved into the data after seeing how much data impact decisions.

-Over the last 3 year, I have gradually built data skills.
+Over the last 3 years, I have gradually built data skills (and still building).
 I am now on an "application" spree, so feel free to check my ML_end_to_end_Project repo to see what I am up to!

-My idea is to build data solutions to relatable challenges, then share the process and output.
+My idea is to build data solutions to relatable challenges, and share the process and output.
 So follow me on [medium](https://medium.com/@olumideodetunde).

-I tell stories with data too, so follow me on [Tableau](https://public.tableau.com/app/profile/olumide.odetunde/vizzes)
+I tell stories with data too, do follow on [Tableau](https://public.tableau.com/app/profile/olumide.odetunde/vizzes)

 Feel free to suggest interesting challenges, you never know.

 Stick around and see you around.